-Overall, water quality in the Werribee catchment was Fair in 2019-20, with conditions improving markedly since 2000 (Figure 4).
+Overall, water quality in the Werribee catchment was Poor in 2021-22, a drop from Fair in 2020-21, though long-term condition has improved markedly since 2000 (Figure 4).
 Water quality was Very Good in the upper reaches of the Werribee catchment in forested areas, but declined to Fair, Poor and Very Poor as waterways flowed through the catchment's agricultural and urban areas.

-Figure 4: Historical WQI scores for the overall Werribee catchment.
+Figure 4: Historical WQI scores for the overall Werribee - and Yarra catchments.
 Colour indicates WQI score for each year.